 EXTRA: Its more about the pictures you don’t take

 We have all been there, we turn a corner and an amazing scene is in front of us and just as the camera is going to your eye, it changes, its hard not to take the image in these situations.
-Maybe I will capture some on it, we tell ourselves.
+Maybe I will capture some of it, we tell ourselves.
 The problem is that even if the photo is okay you will have the perfect image still in your mind.
-Save the trouble of putting the image in the okay pile, ever to be seen again.
+Save the trouble of putting the image in the okay pile, never to be seen again.
 Wait for the next time, a scene appears in front of you, have your camera ready and fill the frame with a better photo.

 Help make the subjects story become clearer to your viewers, find subjects that have added detail to them, capture all the aspects but isolate them as much as you can.
 Finally don’t take the photo if it is not right.
 As you can see the three rules are very intertwined and when shooting try to use them to decide when to pull the camera to your eye.
 The great thing about street photography is you never know what you will see around the next corner.
 Keep those eyes peeled.